jbcodeforce/spark-studies/docs/scala_summary.md

 * evaluate all function arguments from left to right
 * replace function application by function right-hand side
-* replace the formal parameters of the function by the actual arguments two evaluation models call by value, and call by name
+* replace the formal parameters of the function by the actual arguments
+* two evaluation models: call by value, and call by name

 See the code example in: [LeaningScala3.sc](https://github.com/jbcodeforce/spark-studies/tree/master/src/SparkStreaming/LeaningScala/src/LeaningScala3.sc)

-a name is evaluate by replacing its right end definition
+A name is evaluate by replacing its right end definition.

 Functions are objects.
 It is possible to pass functions as arguments, to store them in variables, and to return them from other functions.

 ```scala
  // function that uses a function as argument